csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 Trello’s cards are all the same colour, but they do have six different coloured labels you can apply to them.
 You can also assign each colour its own meaning.
-This is what meanings I’ve assigned to the six available colours:
+These are the meanings I’ve assigned to the six available colours:

 * **Green:** Feature/improvement
 * **Yellow:** Copy/content